 Dogs and cats can find trouble hiding anywhere, so it’s important to keep household toxins locked away and out of pets’ reach.
 From mothballs to mushrooms to medicines, make sure your pet doesn’t have access to anything dangerous.
 BANFIELD® Pet Hospital offers this helpful list of household toxins.

 Human medications can be toxic for pets.
 And, even though some medications are used in both animals and people, the dosage you might have on hand for human use could be deadly for a pet.
 The American Veterinary Medical Association says a quarter of all phone calls to the ASPCA Animal Poison Control Center are about medication-related poisonings.
 Here’s what AVMA recommends to keep pets safe.

 The best way to protect pets when cleaning is to keep them out of the room you’re working on – including time for the room to air out and for surfaces to dry.
-But there’s more to consider.
-This article from the ROYAL CANIN® brand explains why when you use certain strong cleaners, you should keep pets away from the area for up 24 hours.
+When using very strong cleaners or insecticides, keep pets away from the area for up 24 hours.
 And, all cleaners should be stored in a safe space out of pets’ reach.

 Did you know daffodils, azaleas, lilies, oleander and tulips can all be poisonous to pets?
 And that’s not to mention other common hazards you might have in your yard, from insecticides to fertilizers to compost.
 Check this ASPCA list of toxic and non-toxic plants to make safe choices for your home.

 BLUEPEARL™ Veterinary Partners reports seeing more and more pets with marijuana poisoning.
 As more states legalize the substance, pets are getting into their owners’ supplies and suffering the consequences.
 You can read about other common household poisons in this BLUEPEARL post.